 - If you have a well-written meta description and when someone searches for a particular keyword or phrase, it will be bolded in search results where ever it appears.
 This makes your keyword stand out.

-What Is the Ideal Length for Meta Description?
+3 What is the Ideal Length for Meta Description?

 The ideal length for a meta description is 160 characters.
 Google generally truncates them to ~ 155–160 characters.
-It’s a good practice to keep meta descriptions long enough so that they’re descriptive and hence we recommend writing meta descriptions between 50-160 characters.
+It’s a good practice to keep meta descriptions long enough to be descriptive, and hence we recommend writing meta descriptions between 50-160 characters.

 Note that the “optimal” length will vary based on the situation, and your primary goal should be to provide value and drive clicks to your website.
 However, at times, Google uses its own description tag and generates a search result snippet.

-Here are a few tips for creating meta description of the web pages:
+Here are a few tips for creating meta descriptions of web pages:

-- Make sure that the meta description is easy to read and it contains relevant keywords.
+- Ensure the meta description is easy to read and contains relevant keywords.

-- Prevent duplicate content issues by making the meta description unique for every page of your website.
+- Prevent duplicate content issues by making the meta description unique for every website page.

-Meta descriptions are one of the major topics most people come across upon entering the world of SEO.
+Meta descriptions are one of the major topics most people encounter upon entering the world of SEO.
 Luckily, it’s also one of the easiest to understand and master, so you won’t ever have to spend much time on it.